Health & Wellness

 The Upper School Health and Wellness curriculum takes a whole-person approach to student development, aligning with the Sacred Heart Goals and Criteria.
 Across four years, students are guided to explore and nurture their physical, emotional, social, and spiritual well-being, preparing them for a balanced and purposeful life.

-The Grade 9 Seminar introduces students to self-awareness through modules on finding purpose, understanding Sacred Heart traditions, and learning about healthy bodies and relationships.
-In the Grade 10 Seminar, students deepen their self-awareness by analyzing personal health data and investigating lifestyle choices that promote well-being, culminating in advocacy projects.
-The Grade 11 Seminar equips students with essential life skills, including CPR/AED certification, financial literacy, and leadership training.
-Finally, the Grade 12 Seminar focuses on preparing students for the transition to adulthood, emphasizing healthy relationships, substance use awareness, stress management, and self-advocacy, while also guiding students through their Senior Project experience.
+The Grade 9 Seminar introduces students to self-awareness through modules on understanding Sacred Heart traditions, finding purpose, and using that sense of purpose to guide decision making.
+In the Grade 10 Seminar, students deepen their self-awareness by learning how to advocate for their health and wellbeing in a variety of situations.
+The Grade 11 Seminar equips students with essential life skills, including CPR/AED certification, financial literacy, and practice skills for maintaining healthy relationships.
+Finally, the Grade 12 Seminar focuses on preparing students for the transition to adulthood, emphasizing healthy relationships, stress management, and self-advocacy, while also guiding students through their Senior Project experience.
 Through reflection, self-awareness, and practical skill-building, the Health and Wellness program empowers students to make informed decisions, develop resilience, and embrace lifelong well-being.

 Grade 9 Seminar

-Module 1 - Finding Your Purpose: In the Finding Your Purpose module of the Grade 9 Seminar, students learn about how to navigate life—in high school, in college, and beyond—with a sense of purpose.
+- Module 2 - Finding Your Purpose: In the Finding Your Purpose module of the Grade 9 Seminar, students learn about how to navigate life—in high school, in college, and beyond—with a sense of purpose.
 They learn about the science of purpose (or eudaimonia), and engage in activities and reflections designed to identify their strengths, their passions, their mentors, and the ways in which they can give back to their communities.
-They prepare to create their purpose portfolio at the end of the school year and start thinking about ideas they will draw on when applying to college and designing their projects in Grade 12.
+They will prepare to create their purpose portfolio at the end of this school year and start thinking about ideas they will draw on when applying to college and designing their senior projects in Grade 12.

 Grade 10 Seminar